OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 #### Smoke test the deployment

-To verify that our deployment was successful, we will issue a HTTP request and check the response code.
-To do this we'll use a community step template called **HTTP - Test URL (Bash)**.
+To verify that our deployment was successful, we issue an HTTP request and check the response code.
+To do this we use a community step template called **HTTP - Test URL (Bash)**.

 As before, this step will run on the Tomcat instances: